 How to Grow Bay Leaf Tree in a Pot

 A bay leaf can grow into a towering tree over time, so how can you grow bay in a container?
-The fact is, bay leaf grows very slowly and accepts almost severe pruning.
+The fact is bay leaf grows very slowly and accepts almost severe pruning.
 You can snip it down to size by pruning every year.
-And when you grow bay laurel in a container, the tree naturally stays smaller than when its roots are in the soil.
+When you grow bay laurel in a container, the tree naturally stays smaller than when its roots are in the soil.

 Drainage is very important to a bay leaf.
 Select a container with ample drain holes and use container soil that drains easily.
 Start with a small pot and repot when necessary.
 Don’t be in a hurry to transplant your bay laurel in a container.
 The plants do well when they are a little cramped.
 Wait until you see roots coming out of the container’s drainage holes.